[Agenda] New EU Parliament chief elected This WEEK

 The next day EU finance ministers will talks about the proposed global minimum tax for multinational companies, and progress of the Covid-19 recovery fund's rollout.

-On Thursday, an informal meeting of environment ministers will be held on the greed deal, with commission vice-president Frans Timmermans, energy commissioner Kadri Simson and environment commissioner Virginijus Sinkevičius.
+On Thursday, an informal meeting of environment ministers will be held on the green deal, with commission vice-president Frans Timmermans, energy commissioner Kadri Simson and environment commissioner Virginijus Sinkevičius.